 Stains – every homeowner’s worst nightmare.
 They appear suddenly without a warning and can destroy everything from your clothes to your expensive carpet.
 Living in London is commonly associated with a busy daily life full of work and meetings.
 The only chance you will get to deal with the nasty stains is during the weekends.
 And we all know how fun is that and how often you skip the stain cleaning.
 We decided to create the ultimate stain cleaning guide and help you regain control in your own home.

-Cleaning Crayons from Walls and Upholstery
+1. Crayons Stains on Walls and Upholstery

 Having children comes with the unpleasant task of cleaning “art” from the walls and furniture.
 Fortunately for you, it is not as hard as it sounds.